f18-os/file-transfer-begalvan/file-transfer-lab/README.md

 The client-server files can be tested with or without and without the proxy

+These files run on Cygwin Python Version 3

 To use files without proxy:

 * 1. Open fileServer.py: